-Dueling piano shows are free to attend and feature a pair of pianists who typically incorporate comedy into a high-energy, engaging performance.
-This isn’t your niece’s piano recital.
+Dueling pianos aren’t your niece’s piano recital.
 Unlike other lounge shows or concerts, the audience is invited to sing along to classic songs from then and now.
 It’s an upbeat, almost raucous experience that only gains energy as the night progresses.